 - Family Therapy: Family therapy is an important component of the inpatient treatment process.
 Family therapy is a critical component of treatment for families of minors and is also strongly encouraged for families of adult patients.

 - Group Therapy: Groups provide an opportunity for support, insight into shared experiences and collective processing.
-The large variety of groups offered at the Center also provides an additional opportunity for an individualized treatment experience.
+The large variety of groups offered at The Center for Eating Disorders at Sheppard Pratt also provides an additional opportunity for an individualized treatment experience.
 Different groups are tailored to specific developmental stages, unique life roles and experiences as well as specific health and mental health challenges.
 Groups may include psychoeducation group, CBT body image group, nutrition education group, food preparation group, relapse prevention group, art therapy process group, self-esteem group, and so much more.